 Because of the airport’s size, congestion is a major issue.
 That’s why the airport has put in a special spot for catching Uber and Lyft called “LAX-it” (pronounced L-A-Exit).
 Put simply, you’ll catch a shuttle or walk to a dedicated lot for ridesharing and taxis.

 By moving the pick-up area for rides to a separate lot, the hope is that it will help to alleviate some of the airport’s notoriously bad traffic.
 Depending on which terminal you arrive, it can take about 10-15 minutes to take the shuttle or walk to the LAX-it lot.
+To take the free shuttle, you simply look for the LAX-it sign at the lower level of arrivals.

 More on Cruising From Los Angeles & Long Beach